(Please download & print/save this information for ease of reference when you are here.)

 Our local pub is Whoriskeys Pub in Cashelard – 5km (Google Maps makes you go a longer route, we can give you shorter directions!)
 Brendan the owner will take good care of you.
 They have a pool table and a large tv for all the big sporting events.
 Due to Covid you will need to book a table in advance: Ph 00353 71 9851683.
 The also do pizza, soup and toasted sandwiches and fish and chips.
 You can find them on Facebook under ‘Whoriskeys Cashelard’.

-The nearest towns are Donegal Town (18k) and Ballyshannon (13km).
-Ballyshannon is quite small and doesn't have a huge selection of shops but has lots of character, good cafes (Simply Green is a favourite) and is the oldest town in Ireland!
+The nearest towns are, heading North, Donegal Town (18k) and, heading South, Ballyshannon (13km).
+Ballyshannon is quite small and doesn't have a huge selection of shops but has lots of character, good cafes and is the oldest town in Ireland!
 It has couple of great festivals each year, one being the Rory Gallagher Music Festival on the June Bank Holiday weekend.
-Donegal Town has plenty of shops, bars and restaurants as well as some places of interest including Donegal Castle and the Craft Village.
+Donegal Town has plenty of shops, bars and restaurants as well as some places of interest including Donegal Castle and The Craft Village.
+There are plenty of supermarkets here too.

-There are two small shops within a 10 minute drive – one at Whoriskeys pub in Cashelard and one in the village Ballintra.
-The nearest supermarkets are all in Donegal Town (Lidl, Aldi and SuperValu).
-Alternatively, Bundoran has a Lidl and SuperValu.
+There are two small shops with essentials within a 10 minute drive – one at Whoriskeys pub in Cashelard and one in the village Ballintra.
+There is a mini-market Spar in Ballyshannon, 13km.
+The nearest big supermarkets are in Donegal Town (Lidl, Aldi and SuperValu).
+Alternatively, in the opposite direction Bundoran has a Lidl and SuperValu.

 The nearest chemist is in Ballyshannon